reyemtm/mglStreetViewControl/README.md

 ```
 Mapbox GL JS Street View Control

-This will add a button to open either Google Street View or Mapillary Street View once the user moves the added map pin.
+This plugin will add a button to open either Google Street View or Mapillary at the desired location.
+When the button is clicked a map marker is added to the map.
+Once the user moves the added map pin to the desired location, the plugin will check for a valid mapillary image, and if so, show a prompt to either open Mapillary or Google Street View.
+If no Mapillary image is found, it simply opens Google Street View.

+> The plugin should be added *after* the `map.load` event, as it adds mapillary layers to the map.

 Check the license for Google and Mapillary to see if this plugin is suitable for your application.

-The plugin should be added *after* the `map.load` event, as it adds mapillary layers to the map.